maevadevs/Go-Developer-Advanced/02-Primitive-Types-And-Declarations/readme.md

 #### Go For Numerical Computing

 - **Go is not popular for Numerical Computing**
-- Limited adoption because of other features
+- Limited adoption because of other features missing
   - Matrix
   - Vectors
 - Libraries have to use inefficient replacements (slices of slices)